How to Score One-Way Video Interviews: Best Practices

 2. What should a good video interview scoring rubric include?

-3. How can multiple evaluators stay consistent in scoring?
+3. How can multiple evaluators stay consistent when scoring one-way video interviews?

-4. What are common biases to avoid in scoring video interviews?
+4. What are common biases to avoid in video interview scoring?

 5. Why is structured scoring better than instinct-based evaluation?